-This sturdy bar is powder coated and doesn't wobble during use.
+This sturdy bar is powder-coated and doesn't wobble during use.
 53-inch bar that can be configured for custom widths.
-Max weight of 500 pounds.
+Maximum weight of 500 pounds.

 Sticks out 32 inches from wall.

 Thick padded grips offer five different positions.
 The steel construction is robust.
 A comfortable 36-inch bar that can be stored when not in use or left in the doorway.
-Max weight of 250 pounds.
+Can hold up to 250 pounds.

 Sturdy trim is needed to hold this bar in place securely.